eugmes/fpga-usb/README.md

 # USB Interface Extension
 This is a small board that uses MAX3453E chip to add a USB interface for an FPGA board.
-This extension is designed to fit inta an extension connector on Numato Mimas V2 FPGA board, but it probably could be used with other boards that use 6x2 connectors.
+This extension is designed to fit into an extension connector on Numato Mimas V2 FPGA board, but it probably could be used with other boards that use 6x2 connectors (PMOD) or as a MAX3453E breakout board.

 # Connector Pinout